karenying/blog.karenying.com/content/posts/2020-11-21--nav-bar-with-dot.md

 }
 ```

+And we're officially done 🎉

 ## Conclusion

+In this tutorial, we learned how to set up a nav bar with React Router.
+Then we added a hover/active state as visual feedback to the user.

+If you got lost along the way, check out my GitHub [repo](https://github.com/karenying/nav-bar-with-dot).
+You can also see the live version [here](https://nav-bar-with-dot.netlify.app/).

-Read about enabling redirects on Netlify to fix client-side routing for SPAs [here](https://www.blog.karenying.com/posts/404-react-page-not-found).
+If you decide to deploy your React app with [Netlify](https://www.netlify.com/), read about enabling redirects on Netlify to fix client-side routing for SPAs [here](https://www.blog.karenying.com/posts/404-react-page-not-found).

+Thanks for reading.
+Happy hacking!